 The multi sequences alignment tool is used to compare multiple DNA or protein strands at one time.
 To set up a project in the multi-sequence alignment tool follow the instructions below.

-- To begin comparing, navigate to the MSA link at the top of the page.
+- To begin comparing, navigate to the MSA link on the side of the page

 - Once in the MSA tool, you will be prompted to create a new project.